Quantum query complexity of symmetric oracle problems: Query complexity of coset identification

-The next lemma is an equivariant version of the argument given by Chuang and Nielsen to show that arbitrary measurement operators can be simulated using projective measurements and ancilla spaces (see \cite{NC:2011}, Section 2.2.8).

-\begin{lem} Suppose $\{E_x\}$ is an orbital POVM on the space $V$.
-Then there exists a unitary representation $W$ and a $\C G$-module embedding
+The following result is an equivariant version of the argument given by Chuang and Nielsen to show that arbitrary measurement operators can be simulated using projective measurements and ancilla spaces (see \cite{NC:2011}, Section 2.2.8). \begin{lem} Suppose $\{E_x\}$ is an orbital POVM on the space $V$.
+Then there exists a unitary representation $W$ and an inner product preserving $\C G$-module embedding

 together with a projective orbital measurement $\{\overline{E}_x\}$ on $W$ such that for any state $|\psi \rangle$, the measurement statistics by measuring $|\psi \rangle$ with $\{E_x\}$ are identical to those given by the state $\iota |\psi \rangle$ and measurement $\{\overline{E}_x\}$. \end{lem}